juejin-cn/open-source/README_EN.md

 ## Contribution Guide

-We need your recommendation or self recommendation，The requirements for open source projects are as follows：
+We need your recommendation or self recommendation, The requirements for open source projects are as follows:

 - The open source library that has been updated and under maintenance in recent 3 months
 - There are clear application scenarios and high project quality